Roux13/Job4j-Exam/README.md

 There are four screens int the app:

-1. List of exams:
+1. List of exams with last results:
 ![Image1 of Job4jExam](/images/Job4jExamExamList.png)

-2. Description and your last results if there is it:
+2. Description and your last detailed results if there is it:
 ![Image2 of Job4jExam](/images/Job4jExamDescription.png)

 3. Examination process: